 The property is subject to a 1.5% net smelter return royalty in favour of the Company.
-Quest may, at any time, purchase 1% of the NSR royalty for \$1,000,000.
+Quest may, at any time, purchase two-thirds of the 1.5% NSR royalty for \$1,000,000.

 Quest will be the operator for the property and the Company will pay Quest an amount equal to 10% of the expenditures incurred by Quest for each year of the Option.
-During the year ended November 30, 2010, the Company recorded operator fees of \$2,500 with respect to the Option (2009: \$nil).

 The Strange Lake property consists of license 013305M that covers a total of 21 claims (5.25 sq. km) in western Labrador, about 120 km west of the coastal community of Nain.
 This license covers a portion of the Strange Lake Peralkaline Granite, the host of the REE mineralization in the B-Zone (Quest Rare Minerals) and Main Zone (discovered by Iron Ore Company in 1979), just northwest of the Quebec-Labrador border.
-License 013305M is part of the Option agreement with Quest and is currently registered to Quest Rare Minerals Inc. No new exploration activity has been reported by the operator.
+License 013305M is part of the Option agreement with Quest and is currently registered to Quest Rare Minerals Inc. Quest issued a news release on April 21, 2011 announcing that it recently completed a small, four hole, 310.3m drilling program on the Strange Lake property.
+The program tested surface REE mineralized occurrences identified by Quest during its summer 2010 exploration activities.
+Mineralized pegmatite and granite aplite was intersected in all holes on the property.
+All holes were sampled and submitted to the lab for analysis.
+Assay results are pending.

-Exploration activity in 2009 comprised preliminary prospecting, boulder tracing and outcrop/float sampling.
+Exploration activity in 2009 by the Company comprised preliminary prospecting, boulder tracing and outcrop/float sampling.
 Eight grab samples were collected and analyzed for trace rare earth and major elements.
 Three of these samples, two boulders and one outcrop sample, gave very high REE (2.55%, 2.95% and 4.57% REE + Y) and very high rare metal values (e.g., 6,708 ppm, 8,521 ppm and 2,320 ppm Nb; 9,918 ppm, 13,165 ppm and 12,061 ppm Zr).